Information about traffic lights and signals.

 - Pay the fine.

-- Advise the State Debt Recovery Office on a statutory declaration the name and address of the person driving at the time of the offence.
+- Advise Revenue NSW on a statutory declaration the name and address of the person driving at the time of the offence.

-- Advise the State Debt Recovery Office you want to have the case heard by a court.
+- Advise Revenue NSW you want to have the case heard by a court.

 If you are crossing the intersection as the light turns yellow (amber) and it is not safe to stop, do not panic.
 Continue driving through the intersection.
 The camera only takes a photograph if you cross over the stop line 0.3 seconds after the light has turned red.